bcgov/von/README.md

 The Verifiable Organizations Network (VON)
 ---------------------------------------
-The goal of this Verifiable Organizations Network (VON) project is to explore the design of an open unified and trusted network of organizational data for use by people and services across British Columbia.
+The goal of the Verifiable Organizations Network (VON) project is to explore the design of an open, unified and trusted network of organizational data for use by people and services across British Columbia.
 This could reduce the effort put forward by people looking to use services requiring data about their organization since it is readily available from trusted sources.

 The VON could offer government digital service providers the possibility of dramatically simplifying their users&#39; service experience.
 This would be accomplished through open and simple access to unified organizational data so their users don&#39;t need to find it and re-enter it.
 Data is simply shared when its open, or shared with authorized consent.